The moment is here: a generalized class of estimators for fuzzy regression discontinuity designs: Empirical application

 \section{Empirical application}

-In this section, I revisit the data of \citet{angrist1999using}, who estimate the effect of class sizes on test scores in Israel.\footnote{Data are downloaded from \href{https://economics.mit.edu/people/faculty/josh-angrist/angrist-data-archive}{https://economics.mit.edu/people/faculty/josh-angrist/angrist-data-archive}.} Class sizes are particularly important in education policy, as parents typically have strong preferences for smaller class sizes, and class sizes are easier for schools to manipulate than other variables.
-Class sizes in this setting are determined using the Maimonides rule, which states that class size should increase mechanically up to a maximum size of 40 students per class.
+I revisit the data of \citet{angrist1999using}, who estimate the effect of class sizes on test scores in Israel.\footnote{Data available at: \href{https://economics.mit.edu/people/faculty/josh-angrist/angrist-data-archive}{https://economics.mit.edu/people/faculty/josh-angrist/angrist-data-archive}.} Class sizes are determined using the Maimonides' rule, where class size should increase mechanically up to a maximum size of 40 students per class.
 When a $41^{st}$ student is enrolled, the class should split into two classes with average size 20.5.
 Class sizes should then mechanically increase until 80 students are enrolled.
-This process continues on, with a new cutoff at every multiple of 40.
-This naturally situates the problem in a regression discontinuity setting.
-However, because compliance with Maimonides rule is not perfect, the setting is fuzzy.
+This process continues with a new cutoff at every multiple of 40.
+However, because compliance with the rule is not perfect, the setting is fuzzy.

-The outcome of interest is the average score for language or mathematics tests in $4^{th}$ grade classes, and the treatment of interest is the class size.
-The running variable is the total $4^{th}$ grade cohort enrolment for each school, and the number of children considered disadvantaged in each class in included as a control.
-I run specifications for the cutoffs $\{40,80,120\}$ separately, and consider bandwidths $h\in\{6,8,10,12,14,16,18\}$.
-For reference, the MSE- and coverage optimal bandwidths of \cite{imbens2012optimal} and \cite{calonico2020optimal} are reported for each cutoff in the table notes.
+The outcome of interest is the average score for verbal and mathematics tests in $4^{th}$ grade classes, and the treatment of interest is the class size.
+The running variable is the total $4^{th}$ grade cohort enrollment for each school, and the number of children considered disadvantaged in each class is included as a control.
+I use the cutoff at 40 and consider $h\in\{6,8,10,12,14,16,18\}$.
+For reference, the MSE- and coverage optimal bandwidths of \cite{imbens2012optimal} and \cite{calonico2020optimal} are reported in the table notes.
+Results for the verbal and mathematics test scores are presented in Panels (a) and (b) of Table \ref{table empirical verbal} respectively.\footnote{While the theoretical framework developed in this paper assumes a binary treatment, the $\lambda$-class remains valid with non-binary treatments, as in this application.
+The target parameter of interest is identified by the ratio of left- and right-limit discontinuities of conditional mean functions $\mbE[Y|X]$ and $\mbE[D|X]$, and does not require $D$ to be binary.
+The support of class size here is also rich enough to approximate a continuous random variable.
+This dataset is widely used for empirical applications in papers studying FRD designs \citep[e.g.,][]{otsu2015empirical, feir2016weak, arai2022testing}.}